 In IC fabrication a number of masks are employed.
 Except for the first mask, every mask must be aligned to the pattern produced by the previous mask.
 This is done using mask aligner.
-The mask aligner may be contact type or proximity type or projection type.
+The mask aligner may be contact type or projection type.
 Accordingly we have three types of printing.
 They are

-Contact printing
+- Contact printing

-Proximity printing
+- Proximity printing

-Projection printing
+- Projection printing

-Photolithographic (Optical Lithography) Process Steps
+Photolithographic (Optical 0Lithography) Process Steps